airvzxf/sniparinject/README.md

         title: NPC Monster Check
         structs:
           - name: ID
-            type: unsigned int
+            type: chars
+            size: 4
 ```

+---

 Take a little break for output and check the `reference` option.
 In the middle
 time that you are parsing the data, some findings will be discovered for
 example the ID types of the shop options.
 It is possible to map this
-information and display in the output.
+information and display as a text in the output.
 Adding `reference:
 *node_shop_options` to your settings, it will take the section referring with
 the ID `shop_options: &node_shop_options`.
 If the value is not in the map, it
 will print as usual.